Particular/AwsLoanBrokerShowcase/README.md

 - A client application, sending loan requests.
 - A credit bureau providing the customers' credit score.
-- A loan broker service that receives loan requests, enriches them with credit scores, and orchestrates communication with downstream banks.
+- A loan broker service that receives loan requests enriches them with credit scores and orchestrates communication with downstream banks.
-- Three bank adapters, acting like Anti Corruption layers (ACL), simulating communication with downstream banks offering loans.
+- Three bank adapters, acting like Anti-Corruption layers (ACL), simulate communication with downstream banks offering loans.
 - An email sender simulating email communication with customers.

 The example also ships the following monitoring services:

-- The Particular platform to monitor endpoints, capture and visualize audit messages, manage failed messages.
+- The Particular platform to monitor endpoints, capture and visualize audit messages, and manage failed messages.
 - A Prometheus instance to collect, store, and query raw metrics data.
-- A Grafana instance with three different metrics dashboards, using Prometheus as data source.
+- A Grafana instance with three different metrics dashboards using Prometheus as the data source.
 - A Jaeger instance to visualize OpenTelemetry traces.
-- AWS Distro for OpenTelemetry collector (ADOT), to collect and export metrics and traces to various destinations.
+- AWS Distro for OpenTelemetry collector (ADOT) to collect and export metrics and traces to various destinations.

 The example also exports metrics and traces to AWS CloudWatch and XRay.